stefyxx/clic-counter/README.md

-_Test For IONIX_ : Conter in React
+_Test For EONIX_ : Conter in React

 # Counter app